-Property conveyancing solicitors near you.
+Property conveyancing solicitors.

 Stages of selling a residential property.

-You will also fill in a form confirming what items you will leave at, and take from, the property upon Completion, known as the Fittings and Contents Form.
+You will also fill in a form confirming what items you will leave at the property upon Completion, known as the Fittings and Contents Form.
 Should you wish to offer any items in the property to the buyer, at an additional fee, this can also be relayed in this form.

-4. Your conveyancing solicitor then forms the Contract pack, which is to be sent to the buyer’s solicitor, for their review.
-This includes the draft Contract, the property forms, a copy of any relevant title deeds, the energy performance certificate and any relevant property documents.
+4. Your conveyancing solicitor then sends the contract pack to the buyer’s solicitor, for their review.
+This includes the draft Contract, the property forms, a copy of any relevant title deeds, and any relevant property documents.

 9. Dates for Exchange and Completion of the matter can then be agreed.
 In some cases, these two processes may take place on the same day, which is known as a simultaneous Exchange of Contracts and Completion.

 10. The solicitors can then call each other and formally Exchange Contracts.
 Once finalised, this then creates a legally binding Contract, meaning that Completion must now take place on the agreed date.

 The net proceeds are then forwarded to your nominated bank account.
 The buyer’s solicitor will then register the change of ownership with the Land Registry.

 13. At this point, the transaction is Complete.
 Your conveyancing solicitor will let you know when everything is complete, and will be happy to answer any final questions that you may have about the process, no matter how minor they may seem.

 Your designated conveyancing solicitor at MG Legal will ensure that you are entirely happy with the process and outcome at this final stage.
 To learn more about our conveyancing solicitors, and how they can help with your property sale, get in touch here.